Back to Library

 An American bulldog laying on the ground with droopy eyes

-• Most commonly causes oral cold sores
+• Most commonly causes oral cold sores around the lips

 HSV-2: Hyperactive Terrier